Data Processing Addendum

 - ‘Process’ or ‘Processing’ means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or communication, restriction, erasure or destruction.

-- ‘Security Breach’ means any accidental or unlawful acquisition, destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data.
+- “Security Breach” means any breach of security leading to the accidental or unlawful acquisition, destruction, loss, alteration, unauthorized disclosure of, or access to, Customer Personal Data.

 Scope and Purposes of Processing.

-- PagerDuty will Process Customer Personal Data solely: (1) to fulfill its obligations to Customer under the Agreement, including this Addendum; (2) on Customer’s behalf; and (3) in compliance with Data Privacy Laws.
-If a Data Privacy Law to which PagerDuty is subject requires PagerDuty to Process Customer Personal Data in a manner that conflicts with the terms of the Agreement or this Addendum, PagerDuty will inform Customer of that legal requirement before Processing, unless that law prohibits Customer from providing such information on important grounds of public interest within the meaning of Data Privacy Laws.
+- If a Data Privacy Law to which PagerDuty is subject requires PagerDuty to Process Customer Personal Data in a manner that conflicts with an instruction provided by Customer, PagerDuty will inform Customer of that legal requirement before Processing, unless that law prohibits PagerDuty from providing such information on important grounds of public interest within the meaning of Data Privacy Laws.

 - Ensure that the persons it authorizes to Process the Customer Personal Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.